top of page

 Refund Policy

-The tuition covers all of the course materials, and one time testing fees for the VT CDL permit, VT skills and road exam, DOT drug test, DOT physical, and the motor vehicle records and background check.
+The tuition covers all of the course materials, and first time around testing fees for the VT CDL permit, VT skills and road exam, a 2 yr CDL license, a DOT drug test, a DOT physical, and the VT DMV motor vehicle records check.

 Deposit: $350 Students are registered on a first come - first served basis.
 To register and reserve a seat in a specific class, students are required to make a $350 non refundable deposit prior to the course orientation date.
 The deposit gets counted toward the total tuition.
 The deposit secures the student’s seat in a specific class.
 It also covers the course materials, the records check, and the DOT drug test & physical.

-Balance due: $6,150 The balance of the tuition shall be paid on or by the first regular class day, which is usually about 4 weeks after the orientation.
-The balance shall be paid by check or cash.
-If payment in full is not made by the 1st class day, the student will be bumped into the next available class.
+The balance of the tuition shall be paid on or by the first regular class day, which is usually about 3 to 4 weeks after the orientation.
+The balance shall be paid by check made out to Precision Driver Training School or cash.
+If payment in full is not made by the end of the 1st class day, the student may be bumped into the next available class.

-Students will have 6 weeks to complete the competencies unless special permission was granted by the CDL school.
-During that time, students may not accumulate any more than two unexcused absences or four unexcused tardies that are ten minutes late or more.
-Students who violate the attendance requirements may be dropped from the course.
+A student may not accumulate any more than two unexcused absences or four unexcused tardies of ten minutes or more, otherwise, the student may be dropped from the course.

-Class A students should expect to complete a minimum of 150 to 160 total hours of training unless the student has obtained significant and relevant prior experience.
-The expectation of time for each of the competency areas include:
+A beginning CDL student should expect to complete around 160 total hours of training unless the student has obtained significant and relevant prior experience.
+The expectation of time for each competency areas for a CDL class A include:

-1. Theory - 55 hours of classroom plus independent study.
+1. Theory - 60 to 80 hours of classroom plus independent study.

 • Classroom training is currently held in-person in a traditional group classroom setting.
 Instruction provided covers topics such as, but is not limited to: